-Crews were mobilised to a cylinder fire at Rowfant Business Park at 01:16 on 26 June 2017.
-Initial attendance was two fire engines and at the height of the fire 10 were used including the Gatwick foam tender which proved invaluable as it is able to project a large quantity of foam over a long distance.
+Crews were mobilised to a cylinder fire at Rowfant Business Park at 1.16am on 26 June 2017.
+Two fire engines initially attended, and at the height of the fire ten fire engines were used, including the Gatwick foam tender which proved invaluable as it is able to project a large amount of foam over a long distance.

-We worked together with crews from East Sussex and Surrey fire and rescue services as well as other emergency responders.
+We worked together with crews from East Sussex and Surrey Fire and Rescue services, as well as other emergency responders.
 A drone was used and provided excellent aerial footage enabling the Operational Commander to make best use of available resources.